Recital Information

 ï‚· Many costumes come with headpieces or hats.

-NOTE: To ensure that there are no costume problems, students should not wear their costumes, accessories, or tights prior to the recital.
+NOTE: To ensure that there are no costume damage, students should not wear their costumes, accessories, or tights prior to the recital.

 Costume Cover-ups